junbinzhao/FluxGapsR/README.md

 **Updates**

-Since the dependent package `spectral.methods` is not available from CRAN now, and have problems with the code from Github, the SSA method is not supported in this package anymore.
+Since the dependent package `spectral.methods` is not available from CRAN now, and also has problems with the code from Github, the SSA method is not supported in this package anymore.

 ------------------------------------------------------------------------